MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 > The following guidance uses YAML-based pipelines available in Azure Pipelines.
 Use tasks that correspond to those used in the following YAML.
 ::: moniker-end

 You can use a pipeline to automatically build and test your Java projects.
-Once you build and test your app, you can deploy to [Azure App Service](java-webapp.md), [Azure Functions](java-function.md), or [Azure Kubernetes Service](kubernetes/aks-template.md).
+After you build and test your app, you can deploy app to [Azure App Service](java-webapp.md), [Azure Functions](java-function.md), or [Azure Kubernetes Service](kubernetes/aks-template.md).
 If you're working on an Android project, see [Build, test, and deploy Android apps](android.md).

 ## Prerequisites